 Have you felt a particular pain in your pelvis or lower back, or experienced heavy or prolonged menstruation even when you don’t have your period?
 You could be experiencing signs of uterine fibroids.
-Women in their childbearing years are especially susceptible to fibroids, so it’s important to understand the different uterine fibroid symptoms and talk to your doctor about your different options for treatment.

 Common Signs and Symptoms of Uterine Fibroids

 Your uterine fibroid symptoms could vary based on the number of fibroids you have, the type, their location, and their size.
 There are four different types of fibroids that can develop: